Youth Services Librarian – Bixby Memorial Free Library (Vergennes, VT)

 • Plans, organizes, facilitates, and evaluates educational and cultural programs and series for children and young adults.

-• Develops effective approaches to expanding the use and enjoyment of library resources and participation in library programming, particularly among underserved groups.
+• Develops approaches to expanding the use and enjoyment of library resources and participation in library programming, particularly among underserved groups.

-• Recruits, trains, manages and supports adult, pre-teen, and teen volunteers.
+• Recruits, trains, manages, and supports adult, pre-teen, and teen volunteers.

 • Identifies and provides relevant support, tracking, and reporting for grants and other income sources.

-• Performs similar or related work as required.
+• Performs similar or related work as required, directed, or as the situation dictates.

-• Passion and ability to interact meaningfully with children of all ages and their caregivers with a commitment to diversity, equity, and inclusion
+• Passion and ability to interact meaningfully with children of all ages and their caregivers

 • Current knowledge of trends in children and youth literature and programming